As the largest animal on land, it’s not hard to be mesmerized and amazed by elephants! But did you know there’s even more to these majestic critters?

 The average elephant’s skin can be around 2.5 cm thick all over its body.
 Plus, certain parts of African elephants’ skin, especially wrinkles, can also retain a lot of water to keep them cool.

 You see, elephants have no sebum or glands with which to sweat and cool down.
 They also take good care of their skin, taking regular mud baths to keep it clean, hydrated, and protected.

 14. Elephants Have Ears Shaped Like Africa!

 Here’s another fun elephant fact for kids: yes, elephants really do have Africa-shaped ears!
 What’s even more interesting is that this feature is more pronounced on African elephants!

 Yes, their large ears look exactly like the African continent!
 Interestingly, the Asian elephant’s ears aptly look like the continent of India, too!

-Long ago, in the Middle and Late Pleistocene period, a large species of elephant – the straight-tusked elephant, roamed!
+Long ago, in the Middle and Late Pleistocene periods, a large species of elephant, the straight-tusked elephant, roamed!
 This species was slightly larger than an African elephant.

 16. Both African and Asian Elephants Are Under Threat!